Questions about using this web site

 Q What is the 1641 Depositions Project?

 The 1641 Depositions Project aims to conserve, digitise, transcribe and make the depositions available online in a fully TEI compliant format.
 The project began in 2007 and finished in September 2010.
 The Ulster Depositions were published online in December 2009, see http://www.tcd.ie/history/1641/ and the remaining provinces were published end September 2010.
-The Irish Manuscripts Commission will publish a hard copy of the 1641 Depositions in 12 volumes.
+The Irish Manuscripts Commission has published a hard copy of the 1641 Depositions in 12 volumes.

 Q Who are the people?

 The 1641 Depositions Project is a collaborative project between Trinity College, Dublin, the University of Aberdeen and the University of Cambridge working in partnership with IBM LanguageWare.
 Eneclann was commissioned to digitise the manuscripts and to design and plan the technology behind the project and execute the final publication.